Linuxfabrik/monitoring-plugins/check-plugins/md-raid/README.md

     ```bash
     mdadm /dev/md0 --add /dev/sdb1
     ```

+    On an array that is read-only, this fails with `add new device failed [...]: Read-only file system`, because the kernel refuses every superblock-changing operation there.
+Make it writable first:

+    ```bash
+    mdadm --readwrite /dev/md0
+    ```

+    An array that is only *auto* read-only needs nothing of the sort, the kernel switches it over by itself at that point.
+The check names the state in its output and adds the step where it applies.

 5. On a boot disk, put the boot loader on the new member as well.
 A mirror only boots from the disk that carries one: